stacks-network/stacks-core/sip/sip-001-burn-election.md

 happens if the rate at which they collectively burn it fluctuates?

-* If it increases too fast, then a few rich leaders can quickly dominate the sortition process and effectively take over the chain before other participants have had a chance to react.
+* If it increases too fast, then a few rich leaders can quickly dominate the sortition process (and rewards) and effectively take over the chain before other participants have had a chance to react.

 * If it decreases too fast, then it makes it easy for opportunistic attackers to reorg the chain and produce cheap orphan blocks before honest participants can react.

+In order to deal with changes in value between the burn chain tokens and the Stacks tokens, as well as to keep the number of blocks produced on non-canonical forks under control, the Stacks blockchain implements a "burn window" whereby it decides how much cryptocurrency all participants must have destroyed in order for *any* block candidates to be appended (regardless of which chain tip).
+This measurement includes **all** block commitments and **all** user burns -- even well-formed burns for otherwise invalid or missing blocks.

-To prevent increases or decreases from occuring too quickly, the Stacks blockchain implements a variable-sized burn window that has a "burn quota" that must be met before a leader can be elected.
-The burn quota is controlled via a negative feedback loop, whereby the burn quota is additavely increased in the presence of more burns and multiplicatively decreased in the absence of burns.
-In addition, the Stacks blockchain tracks an average burns/window value to determine which action to take on the burn quota.
+The burn window is variable-sized and has a "burn quota" that must be met before a leader can be elected.
+The burn quota determines how much cryptocurrency must be burned for _all_ candidate blocks in order to be considered for sortition.
+It is controlled via a negative feedback loop, whereby the burn quota is additavely increased in the presence of more burns and multiplicatively decreased in the absence of burns.
+In addition, the Stacks blockchain tracks an average burns/window value to determine which action to take on the burn quota on the arrival of the next block.

+Tracking a burn window enables a set of leader candidates to burn cryptocurrency units at a rate that is about the market rate for Stacks tokens.
+The feedback loop that governs the window's burn quota creates a steady-state behavior where there is about one Stacks block produced per epoch, even in the face of wild adjustments in the market values of Stacks and the underlying burn cryptocurrency, and in the face of the rise and fall in popularity of non-canonical forks.

+### Increasing the window

-* As more cryptocurrency is burned, the burn quota of the burn window increases additively.
+As more cryptocurrency is burned, the burn quota of the burn window increases additively.
 If adding the next block to the burn window increases the window's average burn/block ratio, then the burn quota is incremented by a protocol-defined constant.

-The burns/window-size ratio defines the lower and upper bound on the size of the acceptable burn of the next block -- if a block commitment has a burn that is too high (e.g. 125% of the burns/block ratio) or too low (e.g. 75% of the burns/block ratio), the commitment will be rejected and the leader will not be up for sortition.
+The burns/window-size ratio defines the lower and upper bound on the size of the acceptable burn of the next block If a block commitment has a total burn amount that is too high (e.g. 100% of the burns/block ratio), the total burn for the block will be capped by the sortition algorithm.
+The excess burn will _not_ count towards the chance that it gets elected.

+If a block commitment has a total burn that is too low (e.g. 75% of the burns/block ratio), then the block commitment will be ignored.

+### Decreasing the window

-* As less cryptocurrency is burned, adding the next block to the burn window would decrease its window's burns/block ratio.
+As less cryptocurrency is burned, adding the next block to the burn window would decrease its window's burns/block ratio.
 If the burns/block ratio falls beneath a fixed fraction of its maximum value since its last reduction (e.g. it falls beneath 75% of the last maximum burn quota), then